Poets&Quants Top Business Schools

 The Michigan-Dearborn undergraduate business experience is best described as one with strong faculty support and a variety of unique experiential learning opportunities.

-Michigan-Dearborn undergraduates all enter as pre-business majors when they first arrive, however, in their junior year, they select from nine different business majors including Accounting, Digital Marketing, Finance, General Business, Human Resource Management, Small Business Management, Marketing, Information Systems Management, and Supply Chain Management.
+Michigan-Dearborn business undergraduates start in the business schools as freshman.
+They can select from a variety of majors including Accounting, Digital Marketing, Finance, General Business, Human Resource Management, Small Business Management, Marketing, Information Systems Management, and Supply Chain Management.

 The B-school’s Digital Marketing program is especially unique as it dives into social media marketing, email marketing, and mobile strategies used in marketing campaigns — offering a more tactical and in-depth education than a traditional marketing program.